ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 In [How to Read a Book](/how-to-read-a-book), the authors considered that agreement could *always* be reached.
 They said that the reader “should admit a point when he sees it, but he also should not feel whipped by having to agree with an author, instead of dissenting: his problem is emotional rather than intellectual”.

 If no agreement can be reached, that means that the approach to our discussion is emotional, not rational, or that the context we use to internally define our terms is different.
 In this book, agreement is, too, always possible.
-What isn’t agreeable, paraphrasing Wittgenstein’s [Tractatus](/tractatus-logico-philosophicus), /we must pass over in silence/.
+What isn’t agreeable, paraphrasing Wittgenstein’s [Tractatus](/tractatus-logico-philosophicus), *we must pass over in silence*.

 ## The Double Task of Language
 > Tens of thousands of years have elapsed since we shed our tails, but we are still communicating with a medium developed to meet the needs of arboreal man…